What Do Crane or Tower Operator Do?

 - Diesel Crane Operator

 In the United States, there were 46,000 jobs for Crane or Tower Operator in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Crane or Tower Operator by 2026.
-Due to new job openings and attrition, there will be an average of 5,300 job openings in this field each year.
+There will be an estimated 5,300 positions for Crane or Tower Operator per year.

 The states with the most job growth for Crane or Tower Operator are Wyoming, Nevada, and Utah.
 Watch out if you plan on working in Vermont, South Dakota, or Maine.
 These states have the worst job growth for this type of profession.